 - Strengthen referral programs – Anything an existing customer says about you will always mean more than anything you say about yourself.
 Consider redoubling your efforts with a customer reference program, case studies, and testimonials to clear the runway for your team.

 Fortunately, not all business has come to a grinding halt—but the way it gets done has changed for the foreseeable future.
 While old sales tactics may no longer work, old-school virtues like creativity, empathy, and a supportive mindset are more valuable than ever.
 For more on this topic, join us on August 5, 2020, for our webinar, Maintaining Growth in Challenging Times.
-More information is available here.
+View on-demand replay here.